How to Study More Effectively – Top Methods for College

 Though it may seem simple to learn “by osmosis,” just letting ideas wash over you isn’t an effective way to absorb and retain information.
-You need to stay actively engaged to study.
-Whether you’re wondering how to study in college or how to learn information for a business presentation, note-taking is key.
+It would help if you stayed actively engaged in studying.
+Whether you’re wondering how to study in college or learn information for a business presentation, note-taking is key.

-As you read these tips on how to study, remember that the most effective method of note-taking varies from person to person and from situation to situation.
+As you read these tips on how to study, remember that the most effective note-taking method varies from person to person and from situation to situation.
 It’s best to experiment with a range of techniques and find the method that works best for you.

 The Cornell Note Taking System

-Cornell University professor Walter Pauk, author of the bestseller How to Study in College, developed this note-taking method in the 1950s.
-The Cornell Method helps students systematically record, analyze, synthesize and reflect on the material presented in class, and has gained national recognition as a strong note-taking technique.
+Cornell University professor Walter Pauk, the author of the bestseller How to Study in College, developed this note-taking method in the 1950s.
+The Cornell Method helps students systematically record, analyze, synthesize, reflect on the material presented in class, and gain national recognition as a strong note-taking technique.

 The Cornell Method shines because it provides a built-in means to go back and study.
 Cover the notes themselves with your hand or a piece of paper and try to recall the information based only on the questions or cues you’ve written in the left-hand column.
-Reciting in this manner isn’t just a helpful memorizing tool; it’s a way to make sure you understand the significance of each fact.
+Reciting, in this manner, isn’t just a helpful memorizing tool; it’s a way to make sure you understand each fact’s significance.

 Finally, spend a few moments reflecting on your notes, asking questions such as “Why is this important?” or “How does this connect with what I already know?”
 This last step takes note-taking beyond a tool for rote memorization and turns it into an opportunity to really internalize information.

-The Cornell Method may have originally been developed for college students, but it has applications outside the classroom as well.
-The same note-taking technique works with any sort of media: books, videos, slideshows and more.
+The Cornell Method may have originally been developed for college students, but it has applications outside the classroom.
+The same note-taking technique works with any media: books, videos, slideshows, and more.

 If all you need to do is memorize and regurgitate facts, there are more efficient methods than the Cornell Method.
 When it’s time to really analyze and synthesize information, though, the Cornell Method offers some unique tools and stands out among potential methods.